raphdemtl/hello-world/README.md

 # hello-world
 ""hello tha world ! ""

-love deep learning. heading to be an expect (i hope so ! ! )
+love deep learning. heading to be an expert (i hope so ! ! )